Predicting Impacts of Ocean Acidification on Northeast U.S. Shellfish

 What We Are Doing

-Two shellfish species are being studied: hard clams (Mercenaria mercenaria) and bay scallops (Argopecten irradians).
-These species are selected because they:
+We are studying two shellfish species: hard clams (Mercenaria mercenaria) and bay scallops (Argopecten irradians).
+We selected these species because they:

 are commercially valuable,